-- 7. People and businesses buy insurance to help themselves when disaster occurs. - 8.
+- 9. People and businesses buy insurance to help themselves when disaster occurs. - 10.
 People and businesses know that they are at their most vulnerable and desperate condition in the wake of disasters like the current pandemic.
-Insurance companies know it too. - 9.
-Unlike most other types of commercial contracts, the insurance contract contains mutual obligations. - 10.
-The insurance company, including Defendant herein, promises that it will provide money when most needed after a covered loss in the event of a disaster. - 11.
-The insurance company, including Defendant herein, promises, warrants and sells "peace of mind" that in the unlikely event of a catastrophe or disaster such as a pandemic the policy holder will be fully and promptly indemnified. - 12.
+Insurance companies know it too. - 11.
+Unlike most other types of commercial contracts, the insurance contract contains mutual obligations. - 12.
+The insurance companies, including Underwriter Defendants herein, promise that they will provide money when most needed after a covered loss in the event of a disaster. - 13.
+The insurance companies, including Underwriter Defendants herein, promise, warrant and sell "peace of mind" that in the unlikely event of a catastrophe or disaster such as a pandemic the policy holder will be fully and promptly indemnified. - 14.
 For years and even decades, the vast majority of people and businesses that carry business interruption insurance have faithfully paid their premiums and have never made a claim.
-Now that there is a catastrophic business interruption caused by a national health pandemic and government-ordered business shutdowns, their claims are denied.
-Like Plaintiff, many people and businesses are relying on their business interruption insurance to cover what it is supposed to cover - loss of income and ongoing expenses - to get through this crisis and rebuild their businesses.
+Now that there is a catastrophic business interruption caused by a national healthcare disaster and COVID-19 pandemic emergency and government-ordered business shutdowns, their claims are denied.
+Like Plaintiff, many people and businesses are relying on their business interruption insurance to cover what it is supposed to cover loss of income and ongoing expenses to get through this crisis and rebuild their businesses.

-- 13. Plaintiff, like any business, is about commerce that includes hiring employees, contracting with suppliers and selling to customers.
-The business counts on current income and future income from operations to remain operational, and insurance coverage when operations are suspended due to disasters. - 14.
+- 15. Plaintiff, like any business, is about commerce that involves hiring employees, contracting with suppliers and selling to customers.
+The business counts on current income and future income from operations to remain operational, and insurance coverage when operations are suspended due to disasters. - 16.
 Policyholders are dependent on performance by the insurance company when they are most vulnerable.
-Dependence here arises from the policyholders' financial desperation combined with a state of mind focused on managing the fallout from the disaster. - 15.
-When the insurance company fails to fulfill its obligations timely and completely, the policyholder suffers contractual damages and harm to the existence of its business. - 16.
-In order to protect its business and its income from losses, Plaintiff obtained an insurance policy (the "Policy") issued by Depositors. - 17.
-Plaintiff purchased this businessowners coverage policy, with policy number ACPBPWD3056745285, effective July 22, 2019.
-See Exhibit A. The Policy protects against, among other risks, business income losses and extra expenses that result from an involuntary interruption of business operations. - 18.
-The Policy period runs until July 22, 2020 and insures Plaintiff's commercial properties and business operations, the wholesale distribution of perishable and non-perishable goods sold to the travel and leisure industry, including hotels, airports and entertainment venues.
+Dependence here arises from the policyholders' financial desperation combined with a state of mind focused on managing the fallout from the disaster. - 17.
+When the insurance company fails to fulfill its obligations timely and completely, the policyholder suffers contractual damages and harm to the existence of its business. - 18.
+In order to protect its business and its income from losses, Plaintiff obtained an insurance policy (the "Policy") issued by Underwriter Defendants. - 19.
+Plaintiff purchased a commercial property policy with policy number AVS 011427500, effective May 1, 2019 to May 2020.
+See Exhibit A. The Policy protects against, among other risks, business income losses and extra expenses that result from an involuntary interruption of business operations. - 20.
+The Policy insures Plaintiff's business income from its business operations, which is based on sale of its prefabricated steel buildings.
+The Policy is in full effect as Plaintiff has faithfully paid the premiums due which Underwriter Defendants accepted. - 21.
+The Policy is a contract whereby Plaintiff agreed to pay monthly premiums in exchange for Underwriter Defendants' promises of coverage for losses, including losses due to the involuntary suspension of its business operations.